wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 If you refresh the page, you might notice it's not working.

-Wes spent 20 minutes debugging this to figure out why is it not painting my face once it is scaled up?
-Wes' debugging mindset went through and said it looks like it's not actually drawing anything there because if you comment that entire small face drawImage, it works the exact same.
+Wes spent 20 minutes debugging this to figure out why is it not painting his face once it is scaled up?
+Wes' debugging mindset went through and said it looks like it's not actually drawing anything there because if you comment that entire small face `drawImage`, it works the exact same.

-If you give it a separate src, like the `video` to pull from instead of `faceCanvas`, you will see it works.
+If you give it a separate `src`, like the `video` to pull from instead of `faceCanvas`, you will see it works.

 ```js
 // draw the small face back on, but scaled up